UA Dividend History & Analysis | N/A Yield

 Does UA pay a dividend?

-No, as of June 2025 UA does not pay a dividend.
+As of February 2026 UA does not pay a dividend.

 How often does UA pay dividends?

-Over the last 12 months (TTM), UA has issued dividend payments.
+Over the last 12 months, UA has issued dividend payments.

 What is the next Ex-Dividend Date for UA?

-The next ex-dividend date for Under Armour C (UA) is unknown.
+The next Ex-Dividend date for Under Armour C (UA) is currently unknown.
+We automatically update the next Ex-Dividend date when it is announced.

 What is the Dividend Growth of UA?